AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/create-and-manage-templates/edit-templates.md

 1. Select the custom form or forms that you want to associate with the template.
 You must build the custom forms before they are available to select in this field.

-   Only active custom forms display in the list.
-For more information about building custom forms, see [Create or edit a custom form](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/create-or-edit-a-custom-form.md).
+   Only active custom forms display in the list. s

    You can add up to ten custom forms to a template.